harshit-mishr/weather_app/README.md

-A weather app is web application that provides real-time weather information for a particular location.
-The app uses data from weather APIs to display current and forecasted weather conditions, such as temperature, humidity, wind speed and direction and  Many weather apps also include additional features such as weather alerts, maps, and radar imagery.
-Users can input their current location or search for a specific location to get accurate and up-to-date weather information.
-Weather apps are useful for planning outdoor activities, travel, and daily routines, as well as for staying informed about severe weather conditions.
+This is a sample README file for a weather app, a web-based application that allows users to check the weather conditions and forecast for a particular location.

+Getting Started
+To use the weather app, users need to have an internet connection and a web browser installed on their device.
+They can then access the app by visiting its website and entering the location they wish to check the weather for.

+Features
+The weather app offers a range of features to help users access and understand weather conditions and forecasts for a given location.
+These features may include:

+Current Weather Conditions: Users can check the current weather conditions, such as temperature, humidity, wind speed, and precipitation, for a specific location.

+Location-Based Weather: The app uses location-based services to provide users with the weather conditions and forecast for their location

+Technologies Used
+The weather app may use a combination of technologies such as HTML, CSS, JavaScript,React Js, and APIs to provide users with weather information and forecasts.